 As customer demand for always-on and everywhere digital experiences has risen, so has the need for companies to equip themselves with the right technologies to deliver great digital experiences and remain agile for future digital innovations.
-Liferay Digital Experience Platform (DXP) enables digital businesses to manage and deliver customer experiences that are consistent and connected across digital touchpoints, including mobile, desktop, kiosk, smart devices and more.
+Liferay Digital Experience Platform (DXP) enables digital businesses to manage and deliver customer experiences that are consistent and connected across digital touchpoints, including mobile, desktop, kiosk, smart devices, and more.

 An upgrade to Liferay DXP is an investment in addressing immediate needs in digital experience while laying the foundation to serve an increasingly connected digital audience.
-The upgrade places your business in the best position to take advantage of Liferay's latest developments for digital businesses including in headless APIs, asset auto-tagging, content recommendations, advanced segmentation and personalization capabilities and more.
+The upgrade places your business in the best position to take advantage of Liferay's latest developments for digital businesses including in headless APIs, asset auto-tagging, content recommendations, advanced segmentation and personalization capabilities, and more.

 This whitepaper aims to set a framework for Liferay's recommended upgrade path for your organization.
-A major technology upgrade is an endeavor requiring a deep analysis of your business requirements, careful planning, testing and execution in order to be successful.
+A major technology upgrade is an endeavor requiring a deep analysis of your business requirements, careful planning, testing, and execution in order to be successful.
 Before you start on your planning and execution, Liferay's Global Services team, our group of professional consultants with extensive experience in upgrading customers to the latest Liferay platform, can help you in a critical analysis of your needs through the Liferay Upgrade Analysis Program.
-Pairing this comprehensive analysis with an awareness of the key considerations needed in an upgrade to Liferay DXP, you can make the most informed decisions for your company to start benefiting from the Liferay platform.
+Liferay's Customer Success team also has an Upgrade Preparedness Program for customers wanting to receive some initial information on what their upgrade may entail.
+We recommend availing yourself of either or both of these comprehensive analyses to gain awareness of the key considerations in an upgrade to Liferay DXP, so that your company can enjoy a seamless transition and begin enjoying the benefits of the latest Liferay Platform.